A Short Hike

 Golden Feathers: Golden feathers enhance the character’s abilities, allowing for additional jumps or extended climbing.
 The feathers are literally and metaphorically a form of “growth”.
 Collecting them allows you to progress and unlock more areas until you reach the top.

 Mountain Top (Frozen): At a specific altitude of the mountain, the golden feathers are frozen upon use and are only replenished when the player gets to a warm zone.
-The mechanic is essentially a skill check for the player, serving as a way to test how well they understand the player mechanics.
+The mechanic is a skill check for the player, serving as a way to test how well they understand the player mechanics.

 Quests: Each of the quests focuses on a unique aspect of the game while granting the player more feathers.
 The existence of these quests incentivizes the player to actively search for NPCs.